bor0/gidti/manuscript/chapter4.md

 X> ### Exercise 3
 X>
 X> Define your own custom type.
-One example is `data Person = PersonInst String Nat`, where `String` represents name and `Nat` represents age.
+One example is `data Person = PersonInst String Nat`, where `String` represents the Person's name and `Nat` represents the Person's age.
 Use the constructor to generate some objects of that type.
-Afterwards, use `:t` to check the types of the type and value constructors.
+Afterward, use `:t` to check the types of the type and value constructors.

 X> ### Exercise 4
 X>